Women in 1960s Spain: 1964

 Starting in the 1960s, women's groups and feminists organizations began to emerge.
 Women's associations were tolerated by the regime but were not completely legal.
 This changed when in 1964, women's associations were legally allowed.

 Despite being contraception being illegal, by the mid-1960s, Spanish women had access to the contraceptive pill.
-It was first sold on the commercial market in the country in 1964, where Anovial 21 de Productos Quimicos Schering was also heavily advertised.
-Women could be prescribed the pill by their doctors if they were married and could make a case that they had a gynecological problem which the pill could fix, but this reason could not be a desire to avoid being pregnant.
-Its usage was largely only allowed for the regulation of a woman's period.
-Many married women found it difficult to get prescriptions from their doctors, having only more marginal luck when they sought out private practitioners.
-Consequently, most of the women who were on the pill were mostly married upper-middle class women.
+It was first sold on the commercial market in 1964, where Anovial 21 de Productos Quimicos Schering was also heavily advertised.
+Women could be prescribed the pill by their doctors if they were married and could make a case that they had a gynecological problem which the pill could fix, but a desire to avoid being pregnant would not be accepted as a valid reason.
+Its usage was primarily only allowed for the regulation of a woman's period.
+Many married women found it difficult to get prescriptions from their doctors, having only marginal success when they sought prescriptions from private practitioners.
+Consequently, most of the women who were on the pill were married upper-middle class women.
 Some women were given the pill to control menstrual issues, but were not told of its contraceptive properties.

 In 1964, Spanish exile women began publishing Mujeres Libres again.
 During the 1960s in Mexico, Purificación Tomás played a leading role among exiled socialist women.
 She was in charge of organizing the IX Congreso of PSOE in Mexico in 1964.
 Purificación Tomás created the Secretariado Femenino, with the goal of integrating women's issues into the broader Spanish socialist movement.
 She built and maintained contacts with the Socialist International Women.

 1965

 Movimiento Democrático de Mujeres (MDM) was created in 1965 in Barcelona by communist and Catalan socialist women.
 The organization quickly found covert support among other women in northern Spain as they tried to accomplish socio-political goals.
 Because of their overt feminist ideologies, some supporters worried MDM's "doble militancia" would diminish their effectiveness as they sought to work towards concrete political goals.
 The organization drew from two different eras of Spanish feminists.
 The first was a community of older women who had suffered the most under the change from the Second Republic to Francoist Spain.
 The second group was known as the "pro preso" generation who came of age through clandestine neighborhood led activism.
 This meant the organization's feminist goals were sometimes in conflict and not well defined as members had to navigate ideological differences in what being a feminist meant.

 By 1965, even most Spanish Catholics thought birth control was a reasonable option to control the number of children women had.
 51.5% of Spanish Catholics believed that the rhythm method was ineffective.
-Even Spanish doctors agreed that birth control was important in family planning, even if 24% of them were generally opposed to birth control.
+Even most Spanish doctors agreed that birth control was important in family planning, as only 24% of them were generally opposed to birth control.